medialab/hyphe/README.md

 Just uncompress the release archive, go into the directory and run the installation script.

 Do __not__ use `sudo`: the script will do so on its own and will ask for your password only once.
-This works so in order to install all missing dependencies at once, including mainly Java (OpenJDK-6-JRE), Python (python-dev, pip, virtualEnv, virtualEnvWrapper...), Apache2, MongoDB & ScrapyD.
+This works so in order to install all missing dependencies at once, including mainly Python (python-dev, pip, virtualEnv, virtualEnvWrapper...), Apache2, MongoDB & ScrapyD.

 If you are not comfortable with this, you can read the script and run the steps line by line or follow the [Advanced install instructions](doc/install.md) for more control on what is actually installed.